Consumer PREvent PRHow toSocial MediaTop Tips 25.01.2022

 1. Encourage questions

-Decide whether you want people to hold onto their questions until the end or take them through your event.
+Decide whether you want people to hold onto their questions until the end or answer them as you go.
 It can be nice to encourage questions and two-way conversation throughout your event.
 You want your attending press to proactively engage with your event, and this is a great way of doing so.
-Depending on the hosting software you are using, some have the option for people to submit questions throughout, so it’s important to review these at the appropriate times and answer them live on air.
+Depending on the hosting software you are using, some have the option for people to submit questions throughout, so it’s important to review these at the appropriate times and answer them live ‘on air’.
 Some questions may require more detailed responses or additional research, but this provides a great reason to follow up!

 It is also advisable to remind people to ask questions or note anything they want more details on throughout your event, so they can keep this front of mind as the event continues.